AnAgHa28a/DealZap/README.md

 2. Set up a recurring job to scrape every 1 hour.
 3. Provides the best price and best offers and suggests an ideal buying time
 4. Sends personalized email alerts when prices go lower/ better offers come in.
-5. All the data is stored in MONGO DB.
+5. All the data is stored in mongoDB